Cross Keys Plantation | Union County, SC | c. 1812

 Around this time, the first post office began operation under postmaster George Gordon in the Cross Keys community and just a few years later in 1812, construction began on Cross Keys Plantation, built by Barrum Bobo.

-The Bobo’s would enjoy 2 decades of prosperity here until September 20, 1829, when Barrum Bobo passed away at his home after a severe and extended illness.
+Thanks to the wealth they generated from the work of slaves on their plantation, the Bobos would enjoy 2 decades of prosperity here until September 20, 1829, when Barrum Bobo passed away inside his home after a severe and extended illness.

 I found his will, dated September 12, 1829, where he lists his family inheritance: